SproutyLabs/SproutyDialogsDocs/docs/getting-started/create-a-character.md

 :::

-For more information about dialog boxes see the [dialog box section]().
+For more information about dialog boxes see the [customize dialog boxes section](/docs/dialog-boxes/customize-dialog-boxes.md).

 ### Portraits